dotnet/docs-maui/docs/user-interface/menuitem.md

 - <xref:Microsoft.Maui.Controls.MenuItem.Command>, of type `ICommand`, allows binding user actions, such as finger taps or clicks, to commands defined on a viewmodel.
 - <xref:Microsoft.Maui.Controls.MenuItem.CommandParameter>, of type `object`, specifies the parameter that should be passed to the `Command`.
-- <xref:Microsoft.Maui.Controls.MenuItem.IconImageSource>, of type <xref:Microsoft.Maui.Controls.ImageSource>, defines the display icon.
+- <xref:Microsoft.Maui.Controls.MenuItem.IconImageSource>, of type <xref:Microsoft.Maui.Controls.ImageSource>, defines the menu item icon.
 - <xref:Microsoft.Maui.Controls.MenuItem.IsDestructive>, of type `bool`, indicates whether the <xref:Microsoft.Maui.Controls.MenuItem> removes its associated UI element from the list.
-- <xref:Microsoft.Maui.Controls.MenuItem.IsEnabled>, of type `bool`, indicates whether this object responds to user input.
+- <xref:Microsoft.Maui.Controls.MenuItem.IsEnabled>, of type `bool`, indicates whether the menu item responds to user input.
-- <xref:Microsoft.Maui.Controls.MenuItem.Text>, of type `string`, specifies the display text.
+- <xref:Microsoft.Maui.Controls.MenuItem.Text>, of type `string`, specifies the menu item text.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings.